 While much of Wing Chun was developed in Canton by Yim Wing Chun, her husband, the actors of the Red Boat Opera, and Dr. Leung Jan … credit must be given to the women of Yunnan who inspired both, Abbess Ng Mui and Yim Wing Chun.
 Although Abbess Ng Mui received her martial arts training in the Shaolin Temple, it wasn’t until she came to Yunnan that she made a turnaround from her Shaolin hard training to something much softer and intellectual.
 What inspired her?
 A snake and a crane?
 Logic tells me that the sight of a snake fighting a crane couldn’t bring about a system like Wing Chun that is so rich and deep.
 I believe that some form of fighting system or at least a fighting concept or method had already been developed and established for several generations in Yunnan, particularly by women, from which Abbess Ng Mui and Yim Wing Chun took to develop further into the art that we now possess.

-I’ve planned out a workshop and excursion package, and also one with just the excursion.
 The UNESCO Heritage town of Ancient Lijiang will be the base from where we will tour the region.
-The workshop that I’m conducting is designed mainly for my students worldwide who’ve adopted my system of Wing Chun.
-However, others outside of my circle can also join in.
-However, they must have at least completed the Chum Kiu level.
-The workshop will focus mainly on the eight fundamental Chisau techniques and their variables.
-There will be lots of sparring to test out the techniques.
+The excursion that I’m conducting is designed mainly for my students worldwide who’ve adopted my system of Wing Chun.

 The excursion will include local attractions such as the Black Dragon Pool , Mu Palace ; outskirt attractions such as Suhe Town, Baisha Village, and the Lijiang Impression Show at the Jade Dragon Snow Mountain; and out-of-town attractions such as Dali, Tiger-Leaping Gorge, and Lugu Lake – where the matriarchal society still resides in the Daliang district.
 Local and outskirt tours will be conducted during the week, and the out-of-town tours will be done in the weekends.